jidn/idid-rust/README.md

 `idid` revolves around the idea of recording what you just did, hence the name `idid`.
 As you record your activity, the duration is calculated from your previous entry.
-Thus, your first activity for the day is starting.
+Thus, your first entry for the day is starting.

 ### Start your day